This is a guest post written by Rory Sawyer, Software Engineer at MediaMath

 Data liberation has allowed us to expand our customer base and grow the business.
 In the 18 months since beginning our Data Liberation journey in 2014, MediaMath has grown its employees from approximately 350 to 650 employees to service this expansion.
 Prior to this process our sole consumers of log-level data were a handful of data analysts from the client and partner analytics teams, and the tools they used were almost entirely SQL.
 Data Liberation expanded our user base by offering flexibility and ease of use in the form of AWS and Qubole.
-In 2016, we now have 21 external clients with log-level API access, and 91 internal cleints that access data through Qubole, all of which has significantly increased the use of this data in day-to-day decisions across teams and client users.
+In 2016, we now have 21 external clients with log-level API access, and 91 internal clients that access data through Qubole, all of which have significantly increased the use of this data in day-to-day decisions across teams and client users.

 Empowering Users with Qubole and AWS

-Data Liberation has also allowed our Data Platform team to take a “hands off” approach to processing – we let the consumers use whichever tools they want.
+Data Liberation has also allowed our Data Platform team to take a “hands-off” approach to the process – we let the consumers use whichever tools they want.
 Availability of data and the flexibility of the platform have created new roles and enabled different roles to be more productive and enhance what they can provide the business.
 Below are some examples of teams, tools, and use cases that have benefited from Data Liberation:

 Data Science – Our data science team did not exist before we were able to unlock data with our new platform approach.
 Now MediaMath can do a much better and more granular analysis of spend on media purchasing over time.
 Using ad hoc analysis and technologies like Spark and Hive on log-level data on Qubole our data scientists can test/evolve our optimization algorithms.
 Having log-level data available makes it easier to analyze spend per impression over a period of time.
 Our customers are being better served because MediaMath can consistently extend and improve the value of their media spend.